Big Sacrifice To Get A Wall

 B1 is a standard invasion when black has nearby support.
 W4 goes all out to capture black, but that is what black was waiting for.
 After W14, the position starts

-to look familiar.
-White wins the semeai in the corner, but black's sacrifice has given him an impressive wall, worth much more than the corner points.
+White wins the semeai in the corner, but Black’s sacrifice has given him an impressive wall, worth much more than the corner points.

-Note: At W20, white cannot break out into the center because of the black atari at a.
+Note: At W20, white cannot break out into the center because of the Black atari at c.

 3-4 high approach, keima joseki

-The pattern occurs often with invasions of large knight move enclosures:
+The pattern occurs often with invasions of large knight move extensions:

 [Diagram]